 40. Requirement to offer to supply electricity under standard form contract

+(1) In this regulation —

+default supplier has the meaning given in regulation 35;

+relevant corporation means the Electricity Generation and Retail Corporation or the Regional Power Corporation.

-(1) A relevant corporation is required to offer to supply electricity under a standard form contract to a customer who requests supply on or after the day on which these regulations come into operation.
+(1A) Subject to this regulation, a retailer is required to offer to supply electricity under a standard form contract to a customer who requests supply.

+(1B) If the customer requests supply in relation to an existing electricity connection, the obligation in subregulation (1A) arises only in respect of the default supplier.

+(1C) If the customer requests supply otherwise than in relation to an existing electricity connection, the obligation in subregulation (1A) arises only in respect of a relevant corporation.

-(2) The obligation in subregulation (1) does not arise if —
+(2) The obligation in subregulation (1A) does not arise if —

 (a) the premises of the customer requesting supply are not connected to a distribution system; and